 About

-I work with design offices, arts organizations, and creative companies on narrative strategy, editing, and copywriting.
+I work with design offices, arts organizations, and creative companies on narrative strategy, editing, and writing.
 I’m also a meticulous and empathetic project manager responsible for guiding teams through complex projects.

-Obsessed with NBA basketball, editorial design and typography, baking with tea as a key ingredient, exploring the city by bike, minor literary forms, and learning how to be a better father to my two young sons.
+Obsessed with NBA basketball, editorial design and typography, baking with tea, exploring the city by bike, minor literary forms, and trying always to be a better father.

 Work Experience